PURCHASE COLLEGE CATALOG 2016–18

-Academic internships provide practical experience in a field of interest to the student.
+Academic internships provide practical experience in a student’s field of interest.
 Internship opportunities are available in diverse fields (for example, education, performing and visual arts, business, public service, communications, social service, and health care).

-An academic internship is a supervised learning experience conducted during the course of a semester for which the student receives academic credit.
+An academic internship is a supervised, applied learning experience conducted during the course of a semester for which the student receives academic credit.
 During the internship, the student is expected to accomplish certain predetermined goals and learning objectives agreed upon by the internship site supervisor and the faculty sponsor.
-Students must also complete an academic project, which is determined in consultation with a designated faculty sponsor.
+Students must also complete an academic project, which is determined by the designated faculty sponsor.

 A student may earn up to 4 credits by interning an average of 10 hours per week during the course of the semester.
 The exact number of credit hours, which depends on the hours required for each experience, is established as a part of the Internship Learning Contract.